 In this guide, we will show you the steps to hide root from apps and games using Magisk DenyList.
-The benefits of getting administrative privileges over an open-source OS like Android stands aplenty.
-Among them, it’s the ability to flash modules and tweaks that is at the top of the priority queue, However, this is just one side of the coin.
+The benefits of getting administrative privileges over an open-source OS like Android stand aplenty.
+Among them, it’s the ability to flash modules and tweaks that are at the top of the priority queue, However, this is just one side of the coin.
 Rooting has its own downsides as well, the primary among them is the fact that SafetyNet getting triggered.

 When that happens, some of the apps installed on your device will detect that the device is now rooted and hence will refuse to function.
 The majority of these apps belong to the payment and banking domain.
 Along the same lines, games like Pokemon Go wouldn’t function either (because you will then be easily able to spoof the location).
 To counter this, Magisk came with a MagiskHide that allowed you to hide root from all these apps.

-But now, the developer of Magisk has joined the Android Security Team and this feature (along with a few others) has been removed from the app, and that is completely understandable.
-However, this is where open-source comes in handy.
+But now, the developer of Magisk has joined the Android Security Team, and this feature (along with a few others) has been removed from the app, and that is completely understandable.
+However, this is where open source comes in handy.
 Various developers picked up that task and with the introduction of Zygis in Magisk, you once again have the option to hide root from apps and games using its DenyList feature.
 And in this guide, we will show you how to do just that.
 So without any further ado, let’s get started.

-How to Hide Root from Apps via Magisk DenyList on Android 13
+How to Hide Root from Apps via Magisk DenyList

 Before we start off with the instructions, make sure your device checkmarks all the prerequisites that we have listed below.
 If it doesn’t qualify one [or all] of the requirements, then refer to the attached reference guide next to it and get that work done first [compulsory].
 After that, you may come back to this guide to hide the root from your device.